 The following are some methods you may have heard about anecdotally, but which are unproven or potentially dangerous.

-Breast binding has been used throughout history to help women stop producing breastmilk.
 Binding means to tightly wrap the breasts.
+Breast binding has been used throughout history to help women stop producing breast milk.

 2. Restricting fluids

 Breastfeeding women are often told to stay hydrated to maintain their milk supplies.
 You may wonder if restricting fluid intake may have the opposite effect.
-This method is not well studied.
+This method isn’t well studied.

-Researchers have discovered that increasing fluids does not actually increase supply.
-Without clear evidence over whether drinking more increases or decreases supply, it’s best to stay hydrated regardless.
+Researchers have discovered that increasing fluids may not actually increase supply.
+Without clear evidence that drinking more increases (or decreases) supply, it’s best to stay hydrated regardless.

-If you become pregnant while breastfeeding, your supply or taste of milk may change.
-Breastfeeding group La Leche League explains that it’s common to see a drop in supply between the fourth and fifth months of pregnancy.
+If you become pregnant while breastfeeding, your milk supply or the taste of your milk may change.
+Breastfeeding advocacy group La Leche League explains that it’s common to see a drop in supply between the fourth and fifth months of pregnancy.

-Since the changes are so individual, pregnancy isn’t a reliable “method” for drying up breast milk, and many women breastfeed successfully throughout their pregnancy.
+Since the changes vary by individual, pregnancy isn’t a reliable “method” for drying up breast milk.
+Many women breastfeed successfully throughout their pregnancy.